Marco Palermo: Club career

 Born in Catania, Palermo started his career on amateur level.
-He joined Siracusa for 2014-15 season, and won three consecutive promotion with the club, from Eccellenza to Serie C. He made his professional debut on 5 March 2017 against Vibonese.
+He joined Siracusa for 2014–15 season, and won three consecutive promotion with the club, from Eccellenza to Serie C. He made his professional debut on 5 March 2017 against Vibonese.

 On 8 September 2020, he joined Serie C club Pergolettese.
 On 31 January 2022, his contract with Pergolettese was terminated by mutual consent.

-On 3 February 2022, he signed for Latina Calcio.
+On 3 February 2022, he signed for Latina.